adamdbradley/foresight.js/README.md

 * Request hi-res images according to device pixel ratio
 * Detect network connection speed
 * Javascript Framework independent (ie: jQuery not required)
-* Image dimensions by percents scale to the device's available width and display pixel ratio
+* Image dimensions set by percents will scale to the device's available width and display pixel ratio
-* Customizable through configuration options
+* Fully customizable through configuration options
 * Does not make multiple requests for the same image
 * Default images load without javascript enabled
 * Minifies down to roughly 5K